 Damage to the womb

-- “It is most likely occur in women who have recently given birth or are breastfeeding.”
+“It is most likely to occur in women who have recently given birth or are breastfeeding.”

 How is the Mirena IUS fitted?

-It is useful to explain the process in a before, during and after structure.
+It is useful to explain the process of Mirena IUS insertion by breaking it down into a before, during and after structure.
 This will also help you remember the key points for each step.

-- “The coil lasts for 5 years when used for contraception, so you would need to have the device replaced or use an alternative method of contraception once the expiry date is reached.”
+“The Mirena coil lasts for 5 years when used for contraception, so you would need to have the device replaced or use an alternative method of contraception once the expiry date is reached.”

 Removing the device